 Memories are an extension of our nature.

 And if memories are all a story, then what matters is not how we define those memories as “truth.”

 What make’s a difference is how we chose to learn from each story we take into ourselves and how we live and create new memories to share with others later.

 Memories as a Snapshot of Life

 Memory is an internal photograph.
 Thinking memories define you is an illusion.
 Actions define life at the moment.
-To live to the past is to erode away now.
+To overly embrace the past is to erode away your present life in the now.

 We all have selective memory

 To think we are our entire past is a lie.
 The way any of us remembers the past is always a shadow of what we were and are in the now.

 In Taoism, this is very important for we live in the now.
 If we hold on to the past too tightly, we limit our future.
 It prevents us from embracing new opportunities in the now.